10 Tips to Reduce Your Blood Pressure Naturally (and Regain Your Youthful Glow)

 - The feature in the face that blood pressure was linked to was not wrinkles, but what we call “sagging” or “bagging” of the skin.

-- This is the first time that a link between low blood pressure and youthful good looks has been proven.
+- This is the first time that we have found a correlation between low blood pressure and youthful good looks.

 - Researchers also found that participants with an extended life expectancy looked younger with less skin wrinkling compare to another group with the same age.
 They concluded that life expectancy could be predicted just by observing the aging process of the skin.